Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 Overall, there are 10 categories ranging from alcohol-related questions (such as # of drinking days per week) to other health-related questions (such as minutes of exercise per week).
 Each category is weighed differently based on a best understanding of how it affects liver health.
 Each category has written content to give drinkers an understanding of how that habit affects their overall liver health.

 For example, if Brad Pitt were to take the test, he’d understand that while he’s nailing the diet and exercise side of things, the areas of improvement for him would be concentrated around alcohol consumption.
 Even if he’s unwilling to drink less, there are still strategies he could use to reduce the risk of his drinking habits.
 For example, a series of large scale studies have revealed evidence that # of drinking days per week is its own risk factor, and that by merely reducing your # of drinking days per week from everyday to 5 days per week can have very significant reductions in risk for liver disease.
-We deal with this topic in an article titled: “How Reducing Your # of Drinking Days per Week is a Low Hanging Fruit for Overall Liver Health”.
+We deal with this topic in an article titled: “Why Drinking Every Day is its Own Risk Factor”.

 There are two ways to get at someone’s liver health: 1) reviewing their habits and 2) looking at their liver-related biomarkers.